My Portfolio Strategy

 What percentage of BTC vs alts?

-As long as you only invest money you won’t need for the next few years, you might not need to worry about you overall position size or distribution.
+As long as you only invest money you won’t need for the next few years, you might not need to worry about your overall position size or distribution.

-Over the next five years, bitcoin will almost certainly outpace most investments—including most altcoins—even if we crash 80% and started a three-year bear market TODAY.
+Over the next five years, bitcoin will almost certainly outpace most investments—including most altcoins.

 Over that same time period, some altcoins will do much, much better.